 My Great-Aunt Ruby was famous for her lemon iced cake.
 It was one of her specialties and was liable to show up at every church supper or summer party on the farm.
-This cake remains a family favorite now baked by Georgia–who passed the recipe on to me.

 *If making this cake with a store-bought mix, do not add vanilla.